kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Applications that were already deployed and are running will continue to work.
-They will also continue to work when restarted because the CDI devices that have been prepared for them won't change across the restart.
+They will continue to work when restarted because the CDI devices that have been prepared for them won't change across the restart.

-The DRA driver itself should also be able to survive a rollback, It will just lose the ability to advertise devices as extended resources.
+The DRA driver itself should also be able to survive a rollback, as there is no DRA driver change in this KEP.

 ###### What happens if we reenable the feature if it was previously rolled back?